-We do this by proactively providing nonproprietary information to stakeholders about our business and how we operate, which will help stakeholders make informed decisions about their interactions with the company and our products.
+We do this by proactively providing nonproprietary information to stakeholders about our business and how we operate, which helps stakeholders make informed decisions about their interactions with the company and our products.

-We disclose information through a variety of mechanisms, including our financial disclosures, the publication of our annual corporate responsibility report, and participation in voluntary efforts such as the CDP (formerly the Carbon Disclosure Project), through the media and through one-on-one stakeholder discussions.
-As part of this commitment to increasing transparency, we also disclose information in this corporate responsibility report in the following areas:
+We disclose information through a variety of mechanisms, including our financial disclosures, our annual corporate responsibility report, and participation in voluntary efforts such as the CDP (formerly the Carbon Disclosure Project), as well as through the media and through one-on-one stakeholder discussions.
+As part of this commitment to increasing transparency, we disclose information in this corporate responsibility report in the following areas:

 Learn more about our policies and perspectives:

 - Clinical Trial Ethics